rathishkumar/lecture-notes/Module 2 - Isolation Levels.md

 **READ COMMITTED** (Non-Repeatable Read)

 ```
-Session A                  | Session A
+Session A                          | Session B
 -----------------------------------+-----------------------------
 BEGIN                              |
 SELECT free seats -> A1,A2,A3,A4   |